0.000 s

 N/m

-A very light object moving with speed v collides head-on with a very heavy object at rest, in a frictionless environment.
-The collision is almost perfectly elastic.
-The speed of the heavy object after the collision is:
+A very heavy object moving with speed v collides head-on with a very light object at rest.
+The collision is elastic, and there is no friction.
+The heavy object barely slows down.
+What is the speed of the light object after the collision?